IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

 To achieve this, add a function called `convertToKelvin()` to the application you created in an earlier section.

-Your application should look like this:
+Your application is contained in two files.

-The following code should be in the temperature_sensor.py file:
+The following code is in the 'temperature_sensor.py' file:

 ~~~~~~
 from streamsx.topology.topology import Topology